Product Spotlight: Tea Tree

 What would blend well with Tea Tree Essential Oil?

 The scent of Tea Tree Essential Oil is quite pleasant to many, while some others note a slight distaste for its “medicinal” quality.
 For the latter, there are many easy ways around this.
 While one might consider simply swapping Tea Tree Oil with Manuka, a different species from New Zealand which exhibits similar qualities to Tea Tree while smelling less “medicinal,” it is better as it works against a much larger variety of germs.* Therefore, instead of replacing it why not just blend it?
 Tea Tree sits somewhere among the middle fragrance notes and blends quite well with many other oils.
-Try adding it to Cedarwood and Nutmeg for an atmosphere conducive to calmness and relaxation, or with Cypress and Elemi to help keep the lungs clear.
+Try adding it to Atlas Cedarwood and Nutmeg for an atmosphere conducive to calmness and relaxation, or with Cypress and Elemi to help keep the lungs clear.
 Tea Tree also blends notoriously well with Lavender.
 Try the aromatically beautiful blend of Tea TreeLavender, and Elemi to create a sublime atmosphere of calm, confident, focused energy.*

 Here a few DIY recipes for you to try in your nebulizer: